Deltares/hydromt/docs/dev/plugin-quickstart.rst

 ``Model`` class of HydroMT core as a base or one of its sub-model classes: ``GridModel`` for regular gridded or distributed models, ``MeshModel`` for unstructured grid(s) models, ``LumpedModel`` for lumped or semi-distributed models or ``NetworkModel`` for network models.
 This allows you to use the HydroMT model class methods as well as create any functionality on top of that.
-To define your new model class, e.g. *WflowModel*, you should in a python script define at least:
+To define your new model class, e.g. *WflowModel*, you should in the python script that is referenced by the entry-point define at least:

 .. code-block:: python